francojeferson/challenge-artificial-intelligence/PRD.md

 - **Complexity of resource extraction**: Use proven libraries and modular adapters.
 - **Performance with large datasets**: Employ efficient indexing/search solutions.
-- **User adaptation accuracy**: Iteratively test and refine prompt logic.
+- **User adaptation accuracy**: Iteratively test and refine prompt logic through continuous feedback and adaptation.
-- **Documentation gaps**: Enforce documentation as part of the development workflow.
+- **Documentation gaps**: Enforce documentation as a core part of the development workflow to ensure traceability to PRD success criteria and maintain up-to-date records of architecture, decisions, and improvements.

 ---